neuefische/wd-flipped-classroom-curriculum/sessions/css-responsive/README.md

 on.
 There are also accessibility features than can affect how a website should be displayed, like high contrast mode, or reducing animations.

-Media queries and responsive units help to accomplish this.
+Media queries and relative units help to accomplish this.

 ### Why is the content of today's block that important for the students?